acekyd/acekyd/content/posts/the-best-webpack-configurations.md

 What the presets do:

-`“babel-preset-env”` tells webpack to compile all syntax to ES5 (which browsers understand) `“babel-preset-react”` adds support for jsx syntax `“transform-es2015-modules-commonjs”` and `“transform-class-properties”` are there for backward compatibility We also need a file to hold our generic webpack configurations for our app.
+`babel-preset-env` tells webpack to compile all syntax to ES5 (which browsers understand) `babel-preset-react` adds support for jsx syntax `transform-es2015-modules-commonjs` and `transform-class-properties` are there for backward compatibility We also need a file to hold our generic webpack configurations for our app.
 In your terminal, run:

 ```bash
 $ touch webpack.config.js
 ```

 Add this configuration to the file:

 ```jsx